jcftang/jcftang.github.com/source/_posts/2011-12-13-using-continuous-integration-systems-in-a-distributed-team.markdown

 next.
 Other benefits from using a CI process or server means that most if not all things get automated, this turns into a highly valuable source of documentation for incoming developers and engineers.
-Documention often gets left to the end instead of being done on a continual basis as the project progresses.
+Documentation often gets left to the end instead of being done on a continual basis as the project progresses.

 Hopefully the CI server won't be used to name and shame developers in